dougbutner/web-4/README.md

 ___

-## **Degradation of Information**
+## Degradation of Information
 Web 3 focuses on storing information forever in a provable way.
-Web 4 introduces a counter-model which may be optionally adopted by any time token based system.
-In this model, information becomes harder and harder to know the more time that passes.
-The democratic mechanism requiring a number of people requesting information in a given timespan where the more people that seek out a particular block of information, the more likely it is to be accessible to all requesters.
+Web 4 introduces a counter-model which may be **optionally** adopted by any time-token-based system.
+In this model, who did what becomes **harder and harder to know** the more time that passes.

+This idea hinges upon incremental time units, the number of which is used to decide how difficult information about a particular individual is to access.

+With pseudoanonymity, it is difficult, but not impossible, to piece together a story about an individual user by knowing they are responsible for a set of transactions over time.
+The further back in time a transaction is, the harder it is to link it to another transaction with any certainty.

+Though the user's actual identity can never be known (unless the user exposes their key outside of the blockchain)

+## **Degradation of Information Fidelity**
+Information fidelity requirements can also be degraded over time.
+For example, when generating a users biosecret, it can be assumed that the more time that passes, the more the bioinformation of the individual will change.

+Biosecrets are generated from a **range of biometric values**.
+This range of values can be expanded over time.
+The effect is, instead of having one hashed biosecret for eternity, the generation process will create a set of biosecrets from an increasingly wide range of data.
+This concept may be needed to keep people in control of their accounts as they age.
+There is considerable work to be done to develop this concept, as each

-While the inclusion of this concept into web 4 may seem unnecessary, and totally is, it is another guarantee of the psudeoanonymity that is needed for many social applications.
+While the inclusion of this concept into web 4 may seem unnecessary (and totally is), it is another guarantee of the psudeoanonymity that is needed for many social applications.
 It can be used for performance benefits as well.
 Philosophically, degradation of information also fits in with the general web 4 desire to reflect systems in nature.

 When querying data becomes intensive, and a client couldn't hold all the information